lorniu/go-translate/README.md

 ## Extend

 If you want to expand your own command, you only need to overwrite or let-binding the variables below:
-- `go-translate-init-text-function` the default translation content.
+- `go-translate-text-function` the default translation content.
 If not specified, the text selected or at the cursor will be read
-- `go-translate-input-function` is used to process user input and select translation languages
+- `go-translate-inputs-function` is used to process user input and select translation languages
 - `go-translate-url-function` is used to generate the request url
 - `go-translate-prepare-function` some preparatory work done before the request is send.
 For example, create a buffer and render something
 - `go-translate-request-function` asynchronously request to the server to get the translation content